smudge/decks/railsconf-2022/slides.md

 <img v-click src="/images/were-hiring.png" style="width:200px;position:absolute;right:90px;bottom:130px" />

 <!--
-You might've heard of us.
-We offer financial advice, investing accounts, retirement, you name it.
+Betterment.
+You might've heard of us, we offer financial advice, investing accounts, retirement, , you name it.
 I like to say that our top product is financial peace of mind.

 CLICK